arielgee/Sage-Like/.misc/tasks.md

 ## Next
-* consider '@media (prefers-color-scheme: dark)' for sidebar
 * From mozilla [support] page:
 	* how to allow user to safly insert user-CSS's into feedPreview
-	* preference to open feed preview with left click
+	* preference to open feed preview with left click		'Primary mouse click ALSO opens Feed Preview in a new tab'
+* consider '@media (prefers-color-scheme: dark)' for sidebar
 * add option to scan page for feeds from the location bar
 	* https://www.reddit.com/r/firefox/comments/fiz263/does_firefox_now_have_any_capability_to_detect/
 	* https://www.reddit.com/r/firefox/comments/fiz263/does_firefox_now_have_any_capability_to_detect/fkkrthg/